howerj/cdb/readme.md

 * hash (optional)

-The "hash" callback can be set to NULL, if that is the case then the default hash, based off of djb2 and present in the original CDB library, will be used.
+The `hash` callback can be set to NULL, if that is the case then the default hash, based off of djb2 and present in the original CDB library, will be used.
 If you do provide your own hash function you will effectively make this database incompatible with the standard